List of Mega Monster Battle characters: Alien Bat Gurashie

 Antenna Alien Alien Bat "Gurashie" (触角宇宙人 バット星人 グラシエ, Shokkaku Uchūjin Batto Seijin Gurashie) is the main antagonist of the first season of Ultra Zero Fight.
-An alien whom contemplated to destroy Ultraman Zero for killing his brethren, he revived four monsters to test Ultraman Zero's abilities before reviving another group of monsters called The Four Beast Warriors of Hell.
+An alien whom contemplated to destroy Ultraman Zero for killing his brethren, he revived four monsters to test Ultraman Zero's abilities before reviving another group of monsters called the Four Warrior Beasts from Hell.
 But with Zero having killed all of them with ease, Alien Bat absorbed their soul and turned gigantic to fight against the Ultra.
 Seeing Pigmon, he took advantage of the situation by revealing that Pigmon is one of the monsters he revived and his death would also killed him.
 Despite using this opportunity to defeat Zero, but after being reassured by Pigmon, he split himself into two forms, using Strong Corona Zero to destroy Gurashie and Luna Miracle Zero to save Pigmon's life.

 Alien Bat "Gurashie" was voiced by Shintarō Asanuma (浅沼 晋太郎, Asanuma Shintarō).

-The Four Beast Warriors of Hell
+Four Warrior Beasts from Hell

-The Four Beast Warriors of Hell (地獄の四獣士, Jigoku no Yon Jūshi) was a group of four revived monsters from the Monster Graveyard that Alien bat Gurashie used to attack Ultraman Zero.
+The Four Warrior Beasts from Hell (地獄の四獣士, Jigoku no Yon Jūshi) was a group of four revived monsters from the Monster Graveyard that Alien bat Gurashie used to attack Ultraman Zero.
 It was later revealed that these monsters were simply baits and their souls were absorbed by Gurashie as antibody to Zero's attacks before the latter transform into Luna Miracle Zero and expelled the spirits.